Life Events: Becoming a Landlord

 Tax Considerations for Renting Out Part of a Primary Residence

 Renting out a portion of your primary residence, such as a room or a basement, comes with its own set of tax considerations.
-You’ll need to allocate expenses between personal and rental use based on the square footage or number of rooms used for each.
-It’s important to keep accurate records of all expenses to accurately split them for tax purposes.
+You’ll generally need to allocate expenses between personal and rental use based on a reasonable method, such as square footage or number of rooms, and sometimes based on time used (depending on the nature of the expense).
+Accurate recordkeeping helps support how expenses were allocated.

 Special Rental Situations